-We look to our oldest children to demonstrate their very best behavior, effort and attitude; we will increasingly be asking them to take on more responsibility over the coming months, an important part of growing up and gaining in maturity.
+We look to our oldest children to demonstrate their very best behaviour, effort and attitude; they are becoming established in that role, now, and there will be ever more opportunities to demonstrate their increasing responsibility over the coming term.
 As always, we have lots of exciting learning and we hope that all the children will enjoy our topic.

-As readers, we will be researching factual texts and getting stuck into the award-winning Goodnight Mr Tom by Michelle Magorian.
+As readers, we will be researching a variety of non-fiction, factual texts, and getting stuck into the award-winning Holes by Louis Sachar.

-As writers, we will produce reports, letters, diaries – continually refining and improving our grammar, punctuation and presentation.
+As writers, we will produce reports, persuasive arguments, and stories – continually refining and improving our grammar, punctuation and presentation.

 As amateur sports people, we will be developing a variety of skills through team games, looking at teamwork and tactics.

 As users of I.C.T., we will continue to develop our skills with coding and look to refine our research skills.

 As artists, we will be drawing wildlife and considering the landscapes around our amazing world.

 As responsible citizens, we will consider our environments and how we can care for them.
 We will consider our responsibilities.

 As we are well and truly in winter, the temperatures will undoubtedly often be cold – please ensure that the children have appropriate P.E. kit, such as tracksuit bottoms, for their outdoor learning.
 As always, they will need their black shorts and white T-shirts for all other sessions.